 Let’s cut to the chase.
-Yes, you should have a business account.
-Generally, every business should have its own account that is separate from any personal accounts and this is especially true if an individual is involved in more than one business.
+Yes, you should have a business bank account.
+Generally, every business should have an account that is separate from any personal accounts.
+This is especially true if an individual is involved in more than one business.

-There are, however, examples where you are not legally required to have a separate account for your business.
-It’s worth understanding the different types of business structure in order to make the right choices for you.
+However, there are examples where you are not legally required to have a separate account for your business.
+It’s worth understanding the different types of business structures in order to make the right choices for you.

 Common business structures

 The two most common business structures are sole proprietorship and corporation.
-When you are establishing a business, it’s important to consider fully which business structure to go with because it will determine which income tax return form you will be required to file.
+When you are building a business, it’s important to consider fully which business structure to go with.
+Typically, the structure determines which income tax return form you’ll need to file.

-A business operating under a sole proprietorship indicates that the business is unincorporated and is usually run by one individual.
-As a sole proprietor, you can (if you wish to) operate your business through your personal account, as there is no legal distinction between yourself and the business.
+If a business operates under a sole proprietorship, the business is unincorporated and usually run by one person.
+As a sole proprietor, you can (if you wish to) operate your business through your personal account.
+In this case, there is no legal distinction between yourself and the business.
 For tax purposes, in a sole proprietorship, the individual and business are one and the same.

-It’s worth noting that even if you are using another separate personal account to act as a business account, it can look like you’ve withdrawn all the cash out of the business personally, which has its own consequences.
+It’s worth noting that even if you are using another separate personal account to act as a business account, it can look like you’ve withdrawn all the cash out of the business personally.
+Understandably, this has its own consequences.

 It saves time

 Nobody wants to trawl through their accounts to work out which is business and which is personal.
 If you miss something in the muddle, you risk missing out on deductions.
-Having a separate business account that is solely for business transactions will save you significant time when it comes to bookkeeping and time is money.
+Having a separate business account that is solely for business transactions will save you significant time when it comes to bookkeeping.
+As the saying goes: time is money.

-In the situation where you may be audited by the CRA, having a separate business account will allow auditors to have a clear distinction for transactions, expenses and enable them to determine what is deductible.
+In the case of auditing, having separate business accounts allows auditors to have a clear distinction for transactions and expenses and makes it easier to determine the deductibles.

 Should you have separate credit cards for your business too?

-Credit cards are a bit different, but it is recommended that each corporation have its own credit card under its own name.
+Credit cards are a bit different, however, we recommend that each corporation have its own credit card under its own name.